 Slow travel prevents travel fatigue.
 Travelling, by its nature, is a more tiring (though more exciting) experience than staying at home and going about your daily activities.
-There is a lot of latent energy you expend when visiting new places – and after a while it can be tiring.
-The more weary you are during your travels the less your will appreciate everything that you are experiencing.
+There is a lot of latent energy you expend when visiting new places – and after a while, it can be tiring.
+The wearier you are during your travels, the less you will appreciate everything that you are experiencing.
 Slow travel prevents this from happening because it allows you time to take some time to rest and refresh if you don’t have the energy to visit yet another historical monument or another museum.
 Because you are in one place for a longer time, you can leave this visit for another day.

 Suited To Family Travel

 Slow travel is perfectly suited to family travel.
-Moving around with little ones takes time, plus they can tire easily.
-If you travel with children, you will naturally adopt the slow travel model anyway, but being conscious to adapt it means that you more fully appreciated all the benefits of slow travel.
+Moving around with little ones takes time, plus they can tire quickly.
+If you travel with children, you will naturally adopt the slow travel model anyway, but being conscious of embracing it means that you more fully appreciated all the benefits of slow travel.

 Avoid The Crowds

 By taking travel more slowly, it allows you more time at each place, thus giving you the ability to avoid crowds.
 For example, in Egypt, ancient sites are fantastic to visit – as long as there aren’t crowds of people around you.
 The tombs are small and can quickly get crowded.
 When in Egypt, I would wait until I saw no groups of people nearby or no groups of people entering the tomb.
 Then I would enter and enjoy the place in relative solitude.
 If I did walk into a tomb and found a lot of people, I would just stand to the side and wait – soon enough these people would leave and again things would be quiet.
 Slow travel allows you the extra time to make use of those quiet periods that occur at the vast majority of tourist attractions.